chai-py/control-flow-error-handling/README.md

 ## Challenge 1 - API Data Fetching

 ### Challenge Description
-In this project, we fetch stock data from the Alpha Vantage API using node-fetch, process the data to show the most recent stock closing prices, and handle any errors.
+In this project, I fetch stock data from the Alpha Vantage API using node-fetch, process the data to show the most recent stock closing prices, and handle any errors.

 ### Problem Solving Notes
 1. _Fetching Data:_